How do I resolve the 429 error "es_rejected_execution_exception" in Amazon Elasticsearch Service?

-Note: It's not possible to increase the bulk queue size in most Amazon ES versions.
-The queue exists for a reason—it limits requests to a manageable number.
-For more information, see Threadpool Section in the Elasticsearch documentation.
+Note: The bulk queue size can't be increased in most Amazon ES versions.
+The queue exists for a reason—it limits requests to a manageable amount.
+For more information, see Threadpool section in the Elasticsearch documentation.

 Use one of the following methods to resolve es_rejected_execution_exception errors:

-- Switch to a larger instance type: The number of threads in the thread pool on each node for bulk requests is equal to the number of available processors.
-Switch to an instance with more virtual CPUs (vCPUs) to get more threads to process bulk requests.
-For more information, see Choosing Instance Types and Testing.
+- Switch to a larger instance type: The number of threads in the thread pool on each node for write requests is equal to the number of available processors.
+Switch to an instance with more virtual CPUs (vCPUs) to get more threads to process _index requests.
+For more information, see Choosing instance types and testing.